-pose problems.
+pose problems

-On the other hand, if an activity of an enterprise, etc. has solely an anti-competitive effect to restrain fair and free competition among enterprises, etc. by imposing restraints on the prices/quantities, technologies, etc. of individual enterprises, such an activity poses a problem under the Antimonopoly Act even where it is nominally aimed at contributing to the realization of a green society.
+On the other hand, if activities of enterprises, etc. have solely anti-competitive effects to restrain fair and free competition among enterprises, etc. by imposing restraints on prices/quantities, technologies, etc. of individual enterprises, such activities pose problems under the Antimonopoly Act even where those are nominally aimed at contributing to the realization of a green society.

-This activity is likely to damage the interests of general consumers, such as by impeding innovation including the creation of new technologies, by causing the prices of goods or services to be increased, or by causing the quality of goods or services to be degraded.
+Those activities are problematic as they harm the interests of general consumers, such as by stifling innovation including the creation of new technologies, by increasing the prices of products or services, or by degrading the quality of products or services.

-If a specific activity of an enterprise, etc. is considered to have both anti-competitive effects and pro-competitive effects, whether this activity poses any problem under the Antimonopoly Act is judged by comprehensively considering both types of effects generated by the activity with the rationality of the activity's purpose and the adequacy of the means employed for it taken into account (e.g., whether there is any other less restrictive alternative means).
+Furthermore, if specific activities of enterprises, etc. are considered to have anti-competitive effects as well as pro-competitive effects, whether those activities pose any problem under the Antimonopoly Act is found by comprehensively considering both types of effects generated by the activities with the rationality of the activity's purpose and the adequacy of the means employed for them taken into account (e.g., whether there are any less restrictive alternatives).

-Explaining the framework while presenting hypothetical examples such as "acts that do not pose problems under the Antimonopoly Act" and "acts that pose problems under the Antimonopoly Act", etc.
+The Guidelines illustrates the framework while presenting supposed cases: "Acts that do not pose problems under the Antimonopoly Act" and "Acts that pose problems under the Antimonopoly Act".